TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/CommunityNewsPublishingPipeline.rst

 This item represents information about a time-limited opportunity, such as a vote or poll.
 It should be given additional visibility closer to the end of the time-limited period.

-The exact nature of the visibility outside of typo3.org is decided by the person responsible for social media in the `TYPO3 Company <https://typo3.org/company>`__.
+The exact nature of the visibility outside of TYPO3’s websites is decided by the person responsible for social media in the `TYPO3 Company <https://typo3.org/company>`__.
+For more information, see the `list of press contacts <https://typo3.com/typo3-gmbh/media-center#c9217>`__.

 .. _t3o-pipeline-labels-date-locked: